MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-multi-language-contact-center.md

 Agents are increasingly serving global and diverse customers who speak multiple languages, so it's important that the communication tools they use be able to work across languages.

-This topic shows you how to configure a phone number in a workstream to allow the customer to choose the language in which they speak, as well as the language of the bot.
+You can configure a phone number in a workstream that allows the customer to choose the language in which they speak, as well as choose the language of the bot.

 ## Prerequisites